tianocore-docs/edk2-BuildSpecification/appendix_d_buildexe_command/d4_usage.md

   --check-usage         Check usage content of entries listed in INF file.
   --ignore-sources      Focus to a binary build and ignore all source files --pcd=OPTIONPCD       Set PCD value by command line.
-Format: "PcdName=Value"
+Format: "PcdName=Value" -l COMMANDLENGTH, --cmd-len=COMMANDLENGTH
+                        Specify the maximum line length of build command.
+                        Default is 4096.
+  --hash                Enable hash-based caching during build process.
+  --binary-destination=BINCACHEDEST
+                        Generate a cache of binary files in the specified directory.
+  --binary-source=BINCACHESOURCE
+                        Consume a cache of binary files from the specified directory.
 ```

 ### D.4.1 Debug Levels